top of page

 Hennessy Literary Awards Winner

 Shortlisted once again for the Hennessy Literary awards, this time in the Emerging Fiction category.
-My Short story The Soldier's Song, which was centred on the execution of the novelist and Irish Republican Erskine Childers, went on to win both the Emerging Fiction prize and the Overall Hennessy New Irish Writing Prize.
+My Short story The Soldier's Song, which is centred on the execution of the novelist and Irish Republican Erskine Childers, goes on to win both the Emerging Fiction prize and the Overall Hennessy New Irish Writing Prize.

 Michael McLaverty Awards Shortlist